-Known for holding public figures accountable, she interviewed Florida Gov. Rick Scott days after the 2012 presidential election and pressed him on his controversial refusal to extend early voting in the state and the impact that may have had in delayed election results.
+This is her second time reporting for WFTV.
+Jones was recruited from the station in 2012 during her groundbreaking coverage of the death of Trayvon Martin and the hazing death of Florida A&M drum major, Robert Champion.
+Daralene is known for holding public figures accountable.
+She was the only reporter pushing Florida Governor Rick Scott days after the 2012 for answers about his controversial refusal to extend early voting in the state and the impact that may have had in delayed election results.
 Her reporting was featured on MSNBC.

 © 2020 Cox Media Group